 We have undergone a transformation in recent years and began bitcoin mining in May 2019.
 We have experienced recurring losses from operations in prior years.
 Our bitcoin mining business is in its early stages, and bitcoin and energy pricing and bitcoin mining economics are volatile and subject to uncertainty.
-Our current strategy will continue to expose us to the numerous risks and volatility associated with the bitcoin mining bitcoin, the availability of other power generation facilities to expand operations and regulatory changes.
+Our current strategy will continue to expose us to the numerous risks and volatility associated with the bitcoin mining and power generation sectors, including fluctuating bitcoin to U.S. dollar prices, the costs of bitcoin miners, the number of market participants mining bitcoin, the availability of other power generation facilities to expand operations and regulatory changes.